openstack/keystone/doc/source/EXTENSIONS_HOWTO.rst

   file, these should be kept disabled as default and have their own element.
 - If configuration changes are required/introduced in the `keystone-paste.ini`,
   the new filter must be declared.
+- The module may register to listen to events by declaring the corresponding callbacks in the ``core.py`` file.

 `keystone.conf.sample` File
 ---------------------------